mayankyadavblr/FluidSimulator/README.md

 * Use my cmake and src folder instead
 * Play around with sfml_test.cpp file in ./src/

+### Legend:
+* Color White to Black corresponds to lightest to heaviest

 ------------

 # Future work: